Arrest by Florida Highway Patrol

 Under §943.10(8) Florida Statutes, auxiliary troopers with the Florida Highway Patrol are considered “auxiliary law enforcement officers” who give aid and assistance to “a full-time or part-time law enforcement officer and who, while under the direct supervision of a full-time or part-time law enforcement officer, has the authority to arrest and perform law enforcement functions.”

-The requirement that auxiliaries act “under the direct supervision” of a law enforcement officer “is met as long as the auxiliary officer is directly accountable to a full or part-time law enforcement officer who is in the immediate vicinity of the scene and who has ultimate control of the situation.
+The requirement that auxiliaries act “under the direct supervision” of a law enforcement officer “is met as long as the auxiliary officer is directly accountable to a full or part-time law enforcement officer near the scene and who has ultimate control of the situation.

 The degree of supervisory control necessary would be dependent upon the exigencies created by the circumstances.
 Stanford v.
 State, 415 So.
 2d 879, 881 (Fla.
 1st DCA 1982).